Add-Vishnu/Finetuning-Embedding-models/README.md

 - Hit rates and other metrics for both models are compared and presented in tables and charts.
 - The fine-tuned model generally outperforms the original model, demonstrating the effectiveness of the finetuning process.

+### Structure of Data

+Data required for fine tuning the embedding models:

+1. Queries : Collection of all queries .
+It is a dictionary { query_id : query}

+    Eg : [“query_1” : “What is ASHA?”, “query_2” : “What does PLA stand for?”]

+2. Relevant Documents :  Collection of all relevant documents (for each query, it is a list of one or more relevant documents) -
+Key : It is the unique_id of the query
+Value : List of unique_id’s of the documents.
+The value can be name of the document or combination of Name_of_document and page no (Eg: “Induction Training Module for ASHAs_20”)

+    Eg : [“query_1” : [‘Induction Training Module for ASHAs’] , “query_2” : [‘PLA Module for ASHA_English’]]

+3. Corpus : Collection of all documents.
+It is a dictionary { document_id : text }

+    Eg : { “Induction Training Module for ASHAs” : “ASHAs are….” ,
+        “PLA Module for ASHA_English” : “PLA stands for…….”, “Training Manual on Management of Common Emergencies, Burns and Trauma for ASHA” : “All the burns……..”
+            }

+### The overall dataset should be:

+	queries :  {“query_1” : “What is ASHA?”, “query_2” : “What does PLA stand for?”} ,

+    relevant_docs : {“query_1” : [‘Induction Training Module for ASHAs’] , “query_2” : [‘PLA Module for ASHA_English’]} ,

+    corpus : {
+        “Induction Training Module for ASHAs” : “ASHAs are….” , “PLA Module for ASHA_English” : “PLA stands for…….”, “Training Manual on Management of Common Emergencies, Burns and Trauma for ASHA” : “All the burns……..”
+    }